zhanglf-tmac/InvUnet/README.md

-There are the key codes of paper "InvUnet:Inverse the Unet for Nuclear Segmentation in H&E Stained Images" accepted by ICACI2020, including:
+There are the key codes of paper "*InvUnet:Inverse the Unet for Nuclear Segmentation in H&E Stained Images*" accepted by ICACI2020, including:

 `InvUnet.py`: implementation of **InvUnet**；